theam/tintin/doc/index.md

 ---

-One day, all Haskell programmers outgrow tutorials and Haddock is more than enough, Haskell is awesome enough to have some very expressive types that tell you how to work your way through the library that you're using.
+One day, all Haskell programmers outgrow tutorials.
+Haddock is more than enough, right?

+Haskell is awesome enough to have some very expressive types that tell you how to work your way through the library that you're using.